 What is the new normal?
 Is it homeschooling?
 Is it social distancing?
 Is it washing your hands every ten minutes?
 Is it working remotely?
 Is it sheltering in place?
 The answer to all those questions is… possibly!
 As we head into another month of social distancing it seems like we will have to acclimate to the new normal, or at least for quite some time.
 Keeping that in mind, we would like to go back and rehash the most important factor in managing your workforce, punching in.
 Clocking in and out of work, insuring employees proper time and attendance is an essential piece to any business, and as AMGtime has scaled to a wide range of products and services that go far beyond time clocks, collecting data is still the backbone of our organization.

 Hygienic ways to punch in with little contact

 Employees can punch in by simply using their smartphones.
-AMGtime’s mobile app can be downloaded on your Android or iOS smartphone.
+AMGtime’s mobile time clock app can be downloaded on your Android or iOS smartphone.
 This method is ideal for those employees who tend to work remotely or frequently travel.
 The mobile app includes additional features like expense tracking, mileage tracking, punch selfie, geo-fencing, geo-tracking, and geo-location.

 Web Clock/PC Clock

 AMGtime’s Web and PC Clock is great for employees as can clock in at a desktop assigned specifically to that employee.
 The time clock software can be installed by supervisors to ensure employees are accurately accruing hours worked.

 AMGtime proximity time clocks may have an HID/RFID card reader for contact-free card reading.
 This method requires that you wave your proximity card in front of the time clock and ensure a physical distance between the employee and the clock when clocking in.
 Each badge is white on both sides and can hold a sticker with the employees’ information.